CIA activities in Indonesia: 1970s

+The anti-communist regime of Indonesia was good for the United States.
+The US turned a blind eye to the Indonesian invasion of East Timor, as they understood that the anti-communists of Indonesia could benefit the US and the spreading communism within Southeast Asia.
+In a recently de-classified document from the Department of State, President Ford, and Secretary of State, Henry Kissinger, met with President Soeharto in Indonesia in 1975.
+They discussed the relationship between the two countries and the current situation with Vietnam and China.
+During this meeting, Kissinger and Ford gave their consent to allow Indonesia to continue the invasion of East Timor.

+The Commission found that the US supplied the Indonesian army with weaponry and aircraft charters which allowed the Indonesians to take over and kill thousands of East Timorese people.
+These people were starved by the Indonesian and the US ignored the cause of these deaths, claiming that they were dying because of a draught, in reality, they were being intentionally starved by the use of Indonesian policies and force.

+The CIA's role in the East Timor invasion appears to be limited to intelligence gathering.
+A 1999 article from The Guardian states, “MI6 and the CIA knew almost everything the Indonesians were planning” regarding the East Timor invasion.

 President Sukarno

 President Sukarno's health

 Among the events being documented by the CIA were reports of President Sukarno's health conditions.
 In a meeting related to issues of foreign relations in New York in December 1964, the U.S. secretary started the meeting off by inquiring about President Sukarno's health.
 Deputy PriMin Subandrio responded that "...an X-ray taken in Vienna some months ago had revealed there was a stone in President Sukarno's right kidney.
 Inasmuch as his other kidney is already affected...the X-ray had given rise to real concern.
 Subsequent examination, however, had shown that the second kidney stone was not serious."

 Although President Sukarno's health condition was not a concern at that meeting, a later report discloses that his health condition had become serious.
 A report to the U.S. president included the health conditions of President Sukarno: "Sukarno collapsed three days ago and was still in bed yesterday.
-Despite Sukarno's long-standing kidney ailment, for which he delays proper treatment, he has seemed quite chipper lately...a team of Chinese Communist doctors has been scheduled to visit Djakarta and there is some suspicion that another acupuncture treatment may involved...although Sukarno may only have the flu, background political maneuvering may already have begun against the possibility it is more serious."
+Despite Sukarno's long-standing kidney ailment, for which he delays proper treatment, he has seemed quite chipper lately...a team of Chinese Communist doctors has been scheduled to visit Jakarta and there is some suspicion that another acupuncture treatment may involved...although Sukarno may only have the flu, background political maneuvering may already have begun against the possibility it is more serious."

-Sukarno's declining health emboldened Suharto, who had been residing in the United States, to return to Indonesia.
-To that point, Suharto was only an obscure military figure in the cloud of information that surrounded Indonesia in the 1960s.
-Suharto was eventually able to come to power, and was officially named the President of Indonesia on February 22, 1967.
+Sukarno's declining health emboldened Soeharto, who had been residing in the United States, to return to Indonesia.
+To that point, Soeharto was only an obscure military figure in the cloud of information that surrounded Indonesia in the 1960s.
+Soeharto was eventually able to come to power, and was officially named the President of Indonesia on February 22, 1967.